network overlays

 Virtual networks started with the Virtual Local Area Network (VLAN).
 First, the VLAN was invented to lessen the unnecessary chatter in a Layer 2 network by isolating applications from their noisy neighbors.
 Then VLAN was then pushed into the world of security.

-Then, we had the Virtual Routing and Forwarding (VRF).
-The virtual L3 network was invented along with the L3 Virtual Private Network (L3VPN) to solve the problem of interconnecting geographically disparate networks of an enterprise over a public network.
+Then, we had Virtual Routing and Forwarding (VRF).
+The virtual L3 network was invented along with the L3 Virtual Private Network (L3VPN) to solve the problem of interconnecting geographically disparate enterprise networks over a public network.

 • VXLAN vs VLAN